good-loop/doc/pages/policy/staff-perks.md

 your manager for more information.

  - Staff-elected board member.
 Each year at the AGM, the staff elect a representative to the board.
+ - Pension is 5% employee and 3% employer.
  - Equity options: All staff get a fair slice of company equity, with an annual distribution of 1.5% of shares at the AGM.
  - Revenue share: All staff get a share of campaign profits (see commission policy for details).
  - Bike-to-work scheme.